soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 *One day after the second round.*

 The interviewer joined the call 10 minutes late.
-In this round we have discussed on few Amazon leadership principles:
+In this round, we have discussed on few Amazon leadership principles:

-* Tell me a time when you did XYZ leadership principle in your past and what went well, and what could have been done better.
+* Tell me when you did XYZ leadership principle in your past and what went well, and what could have been done better.

 Preparing stories for ALP rounds is essential.
-To optimize your story, make sure to include all relevant details of what you have done in the past.
-If needed, add a little extra information to give the story a better shape.
+To optimize your account, including all relevant details of what you have done in the past.
+If needed, add a little extra information to shape the story better.
 As an interviewer, if the candidate is not strong, they may be caught bluffing if you probe the WHYs of the story.

 ## Fourth round (API Designing)